lunarcon/subtitles/README.md

 <img src="assets/diagram.png" width=300>

 # known issues
-the parola display scrolling is a blocking operation.
-If another line of text is sent during a scroll, it doesn't register. ~fix~ workaround coming sometime. maybe.
+If another line of text is sent during a scroll, it may not register. ~fix~ workaround coming sometime. maybe.